micro-os-plus/micro-test-plus-xpack/README.md

 The main characteristics of µTest++, basically inherited from Boost UT, are:

+- intended to test both C and C++ projects
 - modern C++ 20 code (this was also the reason to raise the bar to C++ 20 for the entire µOS++ project)
 - macro free (while preserving the nice feature of being able to report